keinev/freesessionnet/README.md

 parts for the downloader will be
 - the initial JSON builder
 - the downloader
-  - update names, hash and last_download_time
+  - update names, hash and downloadtime
-  - ofc download and name the files like FILEID-FILENAME_VERION.FILETYPE
+  - ofc download and name the files like FILEID-FILENAME-VERSION.FILETYPE
+  - download all documents from newest known to now -1 month in JSON once per day or maybe something based on last downloadtime
 - the update_checker
-  - update the JSON file with new content
+  - update the JSON file with new content for example once per day

 --- by SodaYodB